nathanielBellamy/rustby/README.md

       - increase to stress test memory usage
     - `{count} - 💎Integer, 🦀u64`
       - run the computation this many times
-      - increase to stress test computation
+      - increase to stress test computation speed
     - `{alg_str} - 💎String`
       - select algorithm for computation
       - can be: